K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

   <tr>
     <td>package.json</td>
     <td>Used to describe dependency information of npm required for node.js application.<br>
-   When no information is entered after installing the npm install command, it uses the information that is in the file to install npm..
+   When no information is entered after installing the npm install command, it uses the information that is in the file to install npm.
  </td>
   </tr>
   <tr>